databendlabs/databend/docs/doc/50-manage/01-query/10-query-config.md

 ### password

-* Meta service password when connecting to it.
+* Meta service password when connecting to it, `password` is not recommended here, please use Env variable instead.
 * Default: `"root"`
 * Env variable: `META_PASSWORD`